 Clinical homecare is the provision of medication to patients at home which includes prescribing, delivery and sometimes nurse administration.

-For the trust and NHS, along with the clinical benefits, reduced manual handling, dispensing, waiting time and storage space, there are also financial savings.
-In 2011-2012 the Clinical Homecare department generated savings of over £4.25 million, proving Clinical Homecare has huge benefits to the local health economy.
+For the Trust and NHS, along with the clinical benefits, reduced manual handling, dispensing, waiting time and storage space, there are also financial savings.
+In 2017-2018 the Clinical Homecare department generated gross savings of over £7.7 million, proving Clinical Homecare has huge benefits to the local health economy.

 Where will I find Clinical Homecare?